 Notebooks are an efficient, modern environment that combine code, on-the-fly visualizations and maps, and data tools.
 In the notebook editor, you can write, document, and run Python code in one place.

 ArcGIS Notebooks provide an integrated platform to create, share, and run data science, data management, and administrative scripts.
-Notebook authors can use Esri's Python resources — the ArcGIS API for Python and ArcPy — and popular open-source analytical, statistical, and machine learning libraries.
+Notebook authors can use Esri's Python resources—the ArcGIS API for Python and ArcPy—and popular open source analytical, statistical, and machine learning libraries.

-- Automate data collection and cleaning, so you can get right to work.
+- Automate data collection and cleaning.

 - Build predictive models to inform your organizational strategy and direction.